bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 ---

 # Roles and Responsibilities
-_Formerly: A Guide for Data Custodians and Data Managers_
++ With the publication of the [_Data Management Policy_](https://www2.gov.bc.ca/gov/content?id=706EBC0C26B146EBB8641813DB32946B), the roles and responsibilities listed in this page have been updated and some roles are no longer relevant.
+For Contact information purpose, we recommend only consider the following options as we remove the obsolete roles:
+   + Generic Business unit email
+   + Point of Contact
+   + Data Custodian

-This is a guide for Data Custodians and Data Managers.
+This is a guide for Data Custodians and their delegates.
 It explains why these roles are important, and their associated responsibilities.
 It also describes how business areas can use the BC Geographic Warehouse (BCGW) to make their data holdings accessible to clients.

 The page covers the following topics:

 + Getting the most out of the data we collect and manage
-+ The role and obligations of Data Custodians and Data Managers
++ The role and obligations of Data Custodians and their delegates
 + Using the BC Geographic Warehouse (BCGW) to distribute data
 + Where to find more information